Environmental Issues: Environmental Law & Policy

 The United Nations General Assembly unanimously elected Achim Steiner of Germany as the new executive director of the United Nations Environment Programme (UNEP) for a four-year term, effective June 15, 2006.
 Learn about Steiner's background and qualifications.

-Environmental Satellites - Budget Cuts and Mismanagement Place Environmental Satellites at Risk
+Budget Cuts and Mismanagement Place Environmental Satellites at Risk

 Budget cuts and cost overruns are threatening the current integrity and future existence of a network of U.S. environmental satellites that help scientists forecast hurricanes, droughts and floods, and predict global warming.